-TIDES includes five Working Groups, its activities include organisation of training schools, working group meeting, short-term scientific exchange among laboratories (STSM).
+TIDES includes five working groups, its activities include organisation of training schools, working group meetings, short-term scientific exchanges among laboratories (STSM).
 See detail in: Activities.

 COST is the longest-running European framework supporting trans-national cooperation among researchers, engineers and scholars across Europe.
 It is a unique means for them to jointly develop their own ideas and new initiatives across all fields in science and technology, including social sciences and humanities, through pan-European networking of nationally funded research activities.
 Based on a European intergovernmental framework for cooperation in science and technology, COST has been contributing - since its creation in 1971 - to closing the gap between science, policy makers and society throughout Europe and beyond.
 As a precursor of advanced multidisciplinary research, COST plays a very important role in building a European Research Area (ERA).
 It anticipates and complements the activities of the EU Framework Programmes, constituting a “bridge” towards the scientific communities of COST Inclusiveness Target Countries.
 It also increases the mobility of researchers across Europe and fosters the establishment of scientific excellence.
 The former science organisation which was structured into nine science and technology domains has been replaced by a new organisation aiming at guaranteeing a fully open and bottom-up approach through the establishment of a single Scientific Committee.
 This also includes a renewed evaluation and selection procedure aiming at identifying breakthrough ideas and favouring interdisciplinary and multidisciplinary projects. read more

-The 36 COST Member Countries are: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Montenegro, The Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom and the former Yugoslav Republic of Macedonia. read more
+The 37 COST Member States are: Albania, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Montenegro, The Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom and the former Yugoslav Republic of Macedonia. read more

-Scientists and researchers from the 36 COST Member Countries and the Cooperating State can participate in science and technology networks known as COST Actions. read more
+Scientists and researchers from the 37 COST Member Countries and the Cooperating State of Israel can participate in science and technology networks known as COST Actions. read more

 The 27 TIDES Member Countries are: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Czech Republic, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Serbia, Slovakia, Spain, Sweden, Switzerland, Turkey, United Kingdom and the former Yugoslav Republic of Macedonia.

-Scientists and researchers from any of the 36 COST Member Countries and the Cooperating State can participate in TIDES activities.
-If you do not see your country in the list of TIDES Member Countries, and your country is part of COST, get in touch with your COST National Contact point.
+Scientists and researchers from any of the 37 COST Member Countries and the Cooperating State of Israel can participate in TIDES activities.
+If you do not see your country in the list of TIDES Member States, and your country is part of COST, get in touch with your COST national contact point.